Roronoa Zoro: Design

-Zoro commonly wears a plain white shirt (though he can be seen wearing other types of shirts), black pants, and a light-green, haramaki sash that holds his three swords.
-These sword's names are Enma, Wado Ichimonji, and Sandai Kitetsu.
-Zoro also has a black bandanna tied around his left biceps that he only wears on his head while in a serious battle.
+Zoro commonly wears a plain white shirt (though he can be seen wearing other types of shirts), black pants, and a light-green haramaki sash that holds his three swords.
+These swords' names are Enma, Wado Ichimonji, and Sandai Kitetsu.
+Zoro also has a black bandanna tied around his left bicep that he only wears on his head while in a serious battle.
+This bandana was inspired by Nobuhiro Watsuki, one of Oda's best friends and his mentor, as well as aspects of his character.
 Under his shirt, his torso is heavily scarred from many of the battles he has fought, especially since he joined the Straw Hats (like the one acquired during the battle against Dracule Mihawk, one of the Seven Warlords of the Sea).
-He has three golden earrings in his left ear, which denotes his three swords style.
-After the two year time-skip, Zoro has a scar across his left eye (obtained during his training under Dracule Mihawk) and replaces his shirt with a long dark green samurai's coat which he can even open the torso while fighting (against the New Fishman Pirates) or when he experiences heat (burning side of Punk Hazard).
-Concerning his ethnic appearance, Oda revealed that he imagines Zoro to be of Japanese descent, albeit in a real-world context.
+He has three golden earrings in his left ear, which denote his style of combat using three swords.
+After a two-year time-skip, Zoro has a scar across his left eye (obtained during his training under Dracule Mihawk, although not confirmed by the anime) and replaces his shirt with a long dark green samurai's coat which he opens the torso while fighting (against the New Fishman Pirates) or when he experiences heat (burning side of Punk Hazard).
+Concerning his ethnic appearance, Oda stated that he imagines Zoro to be of Japanese descent, albeit in a real-world context.

 Zoro has many scars on his body.
 The most noticeable is the long scar running down his left eye, which is the one he got after returning from the two-year time skip.
 It is currently unknown how he acquired it, but he either can't or won't open his left eye because of it.

 He also has a heavily scarred torso, having a diagonal cut mark from the top left to the bottom right of his torso due to fighting Dracule Mihawk.
 He also has scars on both of his ankles, which he obtained from trying to cut his own legs off to escape the candle prison of Mr. 3 in Little Garden.